 About Suicide Crisis

 The charity’s founder is a survivor of suicidal crisis.
-She set up the charity because she couldn’t find the type of help she needed.
+She set up the charity in 2012 because she couldn’t find the type of help she needed.
 She saw what was lacking in terms of services and support, especially for people who are suicidal because of a traumatic experience.